Odesa: Independent Ukraine

 In the 1991 Ukrainian independence referendum 85.38% of Odesa Oblast voted for independence.

 Odesa is a city of more than 1 million people.
 The city's industries include shipbuilding, oil refining, chemicals, metalworking, and food processing.
 Odesa is also a Ukrainian naval base and home to a fishing fleet.
 It is known for its large outdoor market – the Seventh-Kilometer Market, the largest of its kind in Europe.

 Odesa was a contender for hosting Euro 2012 football matches in, but lost the competition to other cities in Ukraine.

 The city saw violence in the 2014 pro-Russian unrest in Ukraine during the 2014 Odesa clashes.
 The 2 May 2014 Odesa clashes between pro-Ukrainian and pro-Russian protestors killed 42 people.
 Four were killed during the protests, and at least 32 people were killed after a trade union building was set on fire after Molotov cocktails exchange between sides.
 Polls conducted from September to December 2014 found no support for joining Russia.

 Odesa was struck by three bomb blasts in December 2014, one of which killed one person (the injuries sustained by the victim indicated that he had dealt with explosives).
 Internal Affairs Ministry advisor Zorian Shkiryak said on 25 December that Odesa and Kharkiv had become "cities which are being used to escalate tensions" in Ukraine.
 Shkiryak said that he suspected that these cities were singled out because of their "geographic position".
 On 5 January 2015 the city's Euromaidan Coordination Center and a cargo train car were (non-lethally) bombed.

 Until 18 July 2020, Odesa was incorporated as a city of oblast significance.
 In July 2020, as part of the administrative reform of Ukraine, which reduced the number of raions of Odesa Oblast to seven, the city of Odesa was merged into newly established Odesa Raion.

-In the 2022 Russian invasion of Ukraine, the city faced some Russian bombing attacks.
+In the 2022 Russian invasion of Ukraine, the city faced Russian bombing attacks.
 On 23 April 2022, Russian troops bombarded Odesa with cruise missiles.
 They destroyed both the city's military infrastructure and residential buildings, killing eight people and wounding another eighteen people.
 In addition, the Russian military destroyed more than 1,000 m^{2} of the territory of the cemetery.
 The city suffered further aerial attacks on regional infrastructure facilities in October 2022, cutting off power to 10,500 households and injuring three people.
+Throughout the war, Odesa came under repeated attack.

 On 25 January 2023, UNESCO announced that the historical city center of Odesa was added to UNESCO's World Heritage List.
 In order to provide technical and financial assistance if needed, it was also included into the list of world heritage sites in danger.